AnatolyRugalev/kube-commander/README.md

 [![Docker Image](https://img.shields.io/docker/v/anatolyrugalev/kubecom?sort=semver&style=for-the-badge)](https://hub.docker.com/r/anatolyrugalev/kubecom)
 [![Aur](https://img.shields.io/aur/version/kube-commander?style=for-the-badge)](https://aur.archlinux.org/packages/kube-commander/)

-kube-commander is an easy to use tool for observing Kubernetes cluster from your terminal.
+kubecom is an easy to use tool for observing Kubernetes cluster from your terminal.

 > Soon `kube-commander` will change its name to `kubecom`.
 Please don't mind some naming inconsistency - I'm
 > trying to make the migration as seamless as possible.